Cook Like Czechs

 • Beef; the best cut recommended by famous Czech cooks, is top blade

-• Veggies; carrots, celery root, parsley root, onion, cloves of garlic
+• Veggies; carrots, celery root, parsley root, onion, and cloves of garlic

 • Spices; bay leaves, allspice berries, black pepper berries, salt